Turbo Trainer Guide

-Turbo trainers allow you to ride your bike in any location, while stationary, making them a popular choice for recovery rides, pre-race warm-ups and winter training alike.
+Turbo trainers allow you to ride your bike in any location, while stationary, making them a popular choice for recovery rides, pre-race warm-ups and training alike.
 Most trainers feature some level of adjustable resistance, helping to simulate “true” cycling when conditions prevent you from venturing outdoors.
-As such, they provide a perfect solution for those who wish to train, aboard their own bike, without the hassle and danger associated with riding in poor conditions, the dark or simply within a tight time frame.
+As such, they provide a perfect solution for those who wish to train aboard their own bike without the hassle and danger associated with riding in poor conditions, the dark or simply within a tight time frame.

 Smart Turbo Trainers